Hubert-Olszewski/WeatherAPI/README.md

 * [Status](#status)

 ## General info
-#### Simple web application to checking weather in your localization
+#### A simple web application to check the weather in your location

 ## Run application
 #### You can run it with this https://myweather-api.netlify.app/